pdhung3012/CodeBasedProjectStarPrediction/README.md

 - Eclipse JDT

 # Setup Instructions:
 Note: You need to change the file path specified in the source code.
 To running the ML model using pretrained vectors only, go to step 3 and 4.
+To get the input data for step 1 as data set of Java projects, visit this repository from code2vec paper (POPL 2019) https://github.com/tech-srl/code2seq/blob/master/README.md#datasets

 1. Parsing AST file:
 - Run src/runOnGithubProjects/RunOnLargeScaleData.java